At Radius Security we invest in matters of the community because Community Matters. We are proud to support the

 Vulnerable Youth Grant

 The 2017 Vulnerable Youth Grant of $6500 has been awarded to The Federation of BC Youth in Care Networks (the Fed).
 The grant committee carefully selected the organizations to interview, attended the groups' presentations, and conducted site visits before reaching a decision.
 Of the youth programs considered, the Fed's program was most in line with our grant's mission: supporting vulnerable youth across BC to create positive, lasting relationships, and become leaders in their communities.

 The Fed is a youth-driven program that provides advocacy, empowerment, and connection to BC youth aged 14-24 in the foster care system.
 The organization is run by a board of program "alumni."
 The Vulnerable Youth Grant will fund one of the Fed's bi-annual youth retreats, at which youth come together with their peers.
 The retreat nurtures leadership and connection and creates strong family-like bonds which are sorely missing for many of these youth.
 Beyond our donation, we look forward to finding further ways of supporting this important organization and the programs they provide.

 For more information on the Fed, or to donate, please visit their website: http://fbcyicn.ca/

 John Howard Society

 Thanks to our effective Redhanded™ remote guarding and video surveillance systems, our clients see many criminals tried and convicted.

 However, we are also committed to stopping crime before it starts and minimizing its impact on the communities we serve.
 That’s why we’re proud to partner with the John Howard Society--a non-profit organization that promotes crime reduction, prison reform, and effective societal re-entry for offenders.

-Radius is a proud sponsor of the Society’s Lower Mainland Choices and Consequences program, which arranges for former prisoners to speak at schools and youth groups about the long-term consequences of their choices and the realities of the criminal justice system.
+Radius is a proud sponsor of the Society’s Lower Mainland Choices and Consequences program, which arranges for former offenders to speak at schools and youth groups about the long-term consequences of their choices and the realities of the criminal justice system.

 Surrey Food Bank